-Together, community plans and zoning should establish an orderly land use pattern related to the provision of adequate transportation facilities, utilities, and other public facilities and services; land is typically zoned based on the natural suitability of the land for the intended purposes and compatibility with adjacent uses of land.
-An appropriate balance of various land uses within the community is also
+Together, community plans and zoning should establish an orderly land use pattern related to transportation facilities, utilities, other public facilities and services.
+Land should be zoned based on the natural suitability of the land for the intended purposes and compatibility with adjacent land uses.
+An appropriate balance of various land uses within the community is also sought.
+Likewise, grouping land uses with similar needs, or direct relationships one to the other, helps maximize efficiency and min-